dwdas9/home/articles/Misc/Docker/Kafka/Confluent-Kafka.md

 5. Open a text editor on your computer, paste the content (`Ctrl/Cmd+V`, and save the file as `docker-compose.yml`.

 With the `docker-compose.yml` file saved on your computer, you can proceed with deploying the Confluent Platform services using Docker Compose.

+Remember: The container group will be named after the folder containing the docker-compose.
+I.e. If it is inside David/docker-compose.yml then the container group in docker will be David.

 ## Steps to Launch the Kafka Environment